 Course Program of Study

-Course Program of Study (CPOS) Changes for Academic Minors - Effective Fall 2023
+Course Program of Study (CPOS) Changes for Academic Minors - Effective as of Fall 2023

-Course Program of Study (CPoS) is a federal/state requirement that allows only courses that count toward a student's program of study (your declared major) be considered when determining federal/state financial aid eligibility.
-CPOS was designed to help students finish their degree faster by focusing on coursework directly related to their program of study.
-Students who are able to complete their degree in a timely manner are able to graduate with reduced costs as well as less student debt.
+Course Program of Study (CPoS) is a federal/state requirement that allows only courses that count toward a student's program of study (your declared major) to be considered when determining federal/state financial aid eligibility.
+CPoS is designed to help students finish their degree faster by focusing on coursework directly related to their program of study.
+Students who are able to complete their degree in a timely manner are able to graduate with reduced costs, as well as less student debt.

 Helpful reminders: